compwron/flat-transform-kata/README.md

-This is some code from a pairing session on a model transform kata (that I made up).
+This is a sample of the frequently-repeating pattern which I call a "flat transform kata" i.e. making a flat data structure into a hierarchical data structure.

 First round rules:
 Given this data (either in csv file or database, whatever) transform the flat model to the hierarchical model.